Incorporate enterprise testing strategy — myths vs reality?

-There are many myths, misunderstandings, and differing interpretations of how we understand this or that concept, this or that term, or these or that approaches.
-Test strategy in software testing is one of the most misunderstood concepts.
-If you search for test strategy online, you can find dozens of the same definitions — often copied from outdated standards written more than a decade ago.
-The best modern are:
+There are many myths and different interpretations of how we understand this or that concept, this or that term, or these or those approaches.
+Test strategy in software testing, especially in the enterprise testing strategy landscape, is one of the most routinely misunderstood.
+If you search for test strategy online, you can see dozens of the same definitions — often copied from outdated standards written more than a decade ago.
+Let’s break down what a testing strategy definition really is, so:

 What are test strategies?